niklasbuschmann/contrast/training.md

 - Since this is a Z-stack and TrackMate works on a time-lapse sequence, we need to swap Z and T dimensions.
 TrackMate automatically detects it and asks for dimension swapping.
 Click Yes.

   ![](seminar_workkshop/Swap_Z_T_message.png)
-- For the detector, choose <code>StarDist</code> from the drop-down menu.
+- For the detector, choose <code>StarDist detector</code> from the drop-down menu.
 - For the tracker, choose <code>Simple LAP tracker</code> and the following tracking settings:
   Linking max distance=5 pixel (a lower value than in exercise 2, since the cells are not moving)
   Gap-closing max distance=10 pixel